bitburner-official/bitburner-src/markdown/bitburner.gangmemberinfo.wantedlevelgain.md

 ## GangMemberInfo.wantedLevelGain property

-Per Cycle Rate by which this gang member is affecting your gang's Wanted Level
+Per Cycle Rate by which this member is affecting your gang's Wanted Level

 **Signature:**